What is Direct Primary Care?

 What about imaging?

-Mountain Medical Imaging has shared their cash prices for commonly ordered X-rays, CT scans, MRIs and ultrasounds.
-You also have the option to use your insurance and have imaging done elsewhere if this will cost you less.
+I can direct you to local independent imaging centers who share their cash prices for commonly ordered X-rays, CT scans, MRIs and ultrasounds.
+Paying cash upfront often is less expensive that using your insurance.
+You always have the option to use your insurance and have imaging done elsewhere if this will cost you less.

 Do I need insurance?